 Sometimes, the information that your whiskers transmit to your brain is really handy and helps you move quickly, escape from predators, avoid obstacles, and stay safe.
 However, there's no 'off switch' for your whiskers, so even when you perform regular, uneventful tasks like eating, drinking, going through the cat flap, or going to the toilet, your whiskers are on high alert informing you of the presence of 'threats' like your food bowl or your cat flap.

-I'm sure you'd agree that it sounds a bit overwhelming and a stressful way to live!
 This is ‘whisker fatigue’ and is thought by some to be the reason that some cats avoid eating or drinking from bowls, preferring to feed on a flat surface and drink from a dripping tap or the bottom of the bath.